Jon Morgan

 Three businessmen outdoors

-To officially form an LLC, future LLC owners must file formation documents with the state's Secretary of State, including the Articles of Organization and the Operating Agreement.
+To form an LLC, future LLC owners must file formation documents with the state's Secretary of State, including the Articles of Organization and the Operating Agreement.

 You must also ensure no existing names are on record with the Montana Secretary of State.
 The state will reject your filing if you submit an existing LLC name.